premAI-io/state-of-open-source-ai/fine-tuning.md

 * Text - What is the object in the image
 * Image - The picture itself

 The text prompts describe the content of each image.
 During fine-tuning, the text prompt is passed into the text encoder portion of Stable Diffusion while the image is fed into the image encoder.
-The model learns to generate images that match the textual description based on this text-image pairing in the dataset.[source](https://octoml.ai/blog/the-beginners-guide-to-fine-tuning-stable-diffusion)
+The model learns to generate images that match the textual description based on this text-image pairing in the dataset. {cite}`octoml-fine-tuning`

 ## Fine-Tuning Audio Models